 Rather than focusing on anything else, we at Zacks prioritize evaluating the change in a company's earnings projection.
 This is because we believe the fair value for its stock is determined by the present value of its future stream of earnings.

 Our analysis is essentially based on how sell-side analysts covering the stock are revising their earnings estimates to take the latest business trends into account.
 When earnings estimates for a company go up, the fair value for its stock goes up as well.
 And when a stock's fair value is higher than its current market price, investors tend to buy the stock, resulting in its price moving upward.
 Because of this, empirical studies indicate a strong correlation between trends in earnings estimate revisions and short-term stock price movements.

-Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
-Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, Microsoft is rated Zacks Rank #3 (Hold).
+With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #2 (Buy) for Microsoft.

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate:

 While earnings growth is arguably the most superior indicator of a company's financial health, nothing happens as such if a business isn't able to grow its revenues.
 After all, it's nearly impossible for a company to increase its earnings for an extended period without increasing its revenues.
 So, it's important to know a company's potential revenue growth.